-Communicable Disease May Return To School Hand, Foot, and Mouth Disease When fever free for 24 hours without fever reducing medication and no longer has blisters or rash and feels well enough to participate in school activities.
+Communicable Disease May Return To School COVID-19 Exposure COVID-19 Diagnosis After 14 day quarantine and written release from doctor or Glenn County Public Health Upon written release from doctor or Glenn Hand, Foot, and Mouth Disease County Public Health When fever free for 24 hours without fever reducing medication and no longer has blisters or rash and feels well enough to participate in school activities.
 Head Lice After hair has been properly treated with medicated shampoo and hair is nit-free.
 Pink Eye (Purulent Conjunctivitis) When prescribed medication treatment has been started, and there is no discharge from the eyes.
 A doctor's note is required for readmission.
 Scabies After 24 hours of the initiation of treatment and under doctor's care (doctor's note required).
 Impetigo Following 24-48 hours of the initiation of medical treatment.
 Lesions are to be covered with a bandage while in school unless advised otherwise by a doctor.
 If not able to cover lesions, student may return with a note from doctor stating it is non-infectious.
 Without medical treatment, student is excluded until lesions are dry.

 Strep Throat/ Scarlet fever After 24 hours of antibiotic treatment and fever free for 24 hours without fever reducing medications.
 Hepatitis One week following onset of jaundice and as directed by the student's physician.
 Chicken Pox May return to school a minimum of 7 days after onset of rash and all vesicles (blisters) have crusted.
 Ringworm After treatment has started.
 Lesion will be covered with a bandage while in school.
 Doctor's note required.
 Fifth Disease Not applicable.
 By the time the rash appears, the student is probably no longer contagious.